awsdocs/aws-support-user-guide/doc_source/security-hub-controls-with-trusted-advisor.md

 1. Contact [AWS Support](https://console.aws.amazon.com/support) and request to disable the Security Hub integration with Trusted Advisor\.

-   After AWS Support disables this feature for you, Security Hub will stop sending data to Trusted Advisor\.
-Your Security Hub data will be removed from Trusted Advisor after 90 days\.
+   After AWS Support disables this feature, Security Hub no longer sends data to Trusted Advisor\.
+Your Security Hub data will be removed from Trusted Advisor\.

 1. If you want to enable this integration again, contact [AWS Support](https://console.aws.amazon.com/support)\.